+Fertilization is the most basic and important element necessary to create an environment conducive to the production and growth of sport fish.
 Fertilization takes place during the growing season, from March through October.
 We recommend SportMAX® Water Soluble Pond Fertilizer (10-52-4), applied at a rate of 4-8 pounds per surface acre per application.
 Fertilizer should be applied according to the Standard Pond Fertilization Schedule: